[History of Hachirogata reclamation ③] Earth lower than sea level... The lifeline is water management [Ogata Village, Akita Prefecture]

 - Road within the residential area 19.3km

-- Agricultural facilities: 580 farmhouses, 6 country elevators, 2 dry stores, 104 machinery hangars.
+- Agricultural facilities: 580 farmhouses, 6 country elevators, 2 dry stores, 104 machinery hangars

-- Source: Agriculture and Rural Development Information Center “Water and Soil Foundation”
+- Source: Agriculture and Rural Development Information Center "Foundation of Water and Soil"

-Fishing industry has revived at Lake Hachiro
+Fishing has also been revived at Lake Hachiro

-Ogata Village Reclamation Museum<Information>
+Ogata Village Reclamation Museum <Information>

 - Facility name: Ogata Village Reclamation Museum